 While it is hard to come to terms with being unable to work, we know the worst part is dealing with others who question your work ethic and motives.
 We help vindicate you using our signature process, The Story Alignment Method™.
 This process focuses on winning your claim by aligning your story with the expectations and beliefs of the claim decision-makers.
 Others will come to appreciate that stopping work and going on sick leave was the last thing you wanted.

-Finally, we use a client-centred approach to focus on speed of results.
+Finally, we use a client-centred approach to focus on the speed of results.
 We have never had a client tell us to take our time with their disability claim.
 We know every day puts you further in the hole.
 This is why we focus on early intervention and helping you win at the application and internal appeal stages.
 Lawsuits should be your last resort.

 We focus exclusively on disability claims.
 Click on the links below to learn more about how our Brampton disability lawyers can help you: